freiksenet/freiksenet.github.com/index.md

 ## Briefly

-With 12 years of professional software developlem experience I have been working both as an IC indivually and with a team as well as in a technical leadership position for team of 15 engineers.
+With 12 years of professional software development experience I have been working both as an IC (individually and with a team), as well as in a technical leadership position for team of 15 engineers.
 As an IC, I'm especially good at web development with JavaScript, my tools of choice being React and GraphQL.
 In a position of leadership, I enjoy collaborating with customers, participating in product development and working with other teams within the company.
 I excel at identifying improvements to team's or company's processes.

 <!-- ## GraphQL Consulting and Training